 6. Know what relief packages are available to you

-There are a number of incentives that have been put in place by Financial Institutions and the Government to support small businesses impacted by COVID-19.
-Whilst you try to manage your business operations, staff, etc. it may be hard or simply overwhelming to know what incentives are available for your business.
+While you try to manage your business operations, staff, etc. it may be hard or overwhelming to know what incentives are available for your business.
 To better understand what you and your business are eligible for, speak to your Finance Executive directly or contact our offices here.

 7. Communicate and be transparent

 Communication is more important than ever.
 Ensure you communicate with your customers to let them know how you are abiding by the rules put in place to prevent the spread of Coronavirus, how you can assist them during these times, and above all else, they need to know someone is there for them.
-Remove the fear where possible and remember it’s okay to be vulnerable.
+Remove the fear where possible, and remember it’s okay to be vulnerable.

 9. Consolidate and look forward

-Analyse how your business is going and create a strategy to provide direction on where to next.
 Ensure this strategy is flexible and don’t rigidly stick to the outcome you predicted.
-To assist with developing your business plan, look at your business’s vision, mission and values, make sure these are clear, and your overall purpose becomes clear.
+To assist with developing your business plan, look at your business’s vision, mission, and values, and make sure these are clear and that your overall purpose becomes clear.

-10. Above all else take care of yourself and others
+10. Above all else, take care of yourself and others